tcoq/chargemanager/README.md

 * Auto detection for disabling phases via fuses
 * Token authentification for public deployments with brute force protection available
 * All values of the Solaredge inverter and the NRGKICK are stored in a SQLite database and are available for other evaluations
-* **NEW!**: TP-Link smart plug support (HS110 / HS100)
+* TP-Link smart plug support (HS110 / HS100)
-* **NEW!**: Settings web form
+* Settings web form
+* **NEW!**: Wallbox pulsar plus support via MQTT

 ![picture alt](https://github.com/tcoq/chargemanager/blob/main/chargemanager.jpg?raw=true "Main screen")

 ![picture alt](https://github.com/tcoq/chargemanager/blob/main/settings.jpg?raw=true "Seccings screen")

 ## Requirements
-The chargemanger was tested with Storedge SE10K-RWS and BYD LVS 8.0 (production year 2020) and NRGKICK + Connect (1st version, production year 2020, Connect is a extra bluetooth hardware) and VW ID.4 (2 phase charging).
+The chargemanger was tested with Storedge SE10K-RWS and BYD LVS 8.0 (production year 2020) and NRGKICK + Connect (1st version, production year 2020, Connect is a extra bluetooth hardware), Wallbox Pulsar Plus and VW ID.3 ID.4 and ID.Buzz.
 Other Solaredge inverters may have differences in the modbus protocol, which are not covered here.
 Individual modbus adjustments must be made by yourself.
-To use the chargemanger you only need a small linux server like raspberry or jetson nano with network access to Solaredge inverter and NRGKICK.
+To use the chargemanger you only need a small linux server like raspberry or jetson nano with network access to Solaredge inverter and NRGKICK or PULSAR PLUS.

 ## Installation